 We are called to "help" this group.
-"Help" describes strongly laying hold of someone with the idea of supporting them; keeping oneself directly opposite another, so as to sustain them; or being devoted to something or someone.
+"Help" [antechomai] describes strongly laying hold of someone with the idea of supporting them; keeping one's self directly opposite another, so as to sustain them.
 These brothers and sisters need more than encouragement; they need someone to come alongside and support them to do what they need to do.

 Bringing help to the weak includes extending ourselves in love; helping them bear their particular burden.

-Bear one another's burdens, and thereby fulfill the law of Christ.
-(Gal 6:2)
+2Bear one another's burdens, and thereby fulfill the law of Christ.

-\ Am I willing to hold up my weak brothers and sisters?
+❖ Am I willing to hold up my weak brothers and sisters?